AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 The second and more substantial use is to modularize the cave itself, giving you more control over its large scale structure.
 This is extremely useful for creating randomized caves at run-time.

-### 3.1 Modular cave building
+### 4.1 Modular cave building

-#### 3.1.1 Introduction
+#### 4.1.1 Introduction

 Compelling level design requires some control over what the user experiences and when.
 To this end, we need some constraints, or guarantees, from our level-building algorithms so that we can write algorithms to place content with some degree of organization.
 Furthermore, the nature of these guarantees will depend on what kind of game we are trying to build.

 A particularly simple yet effective way to impose such constraints is with a modular level design.
 We can create a simple graph to describe the large scale structure of our level, then apply a module to each node in the graph to flesh out the level.
 To take a simple example, let's suppose we have a "Content" module and a "Tunnel" module.
-A content module could be the default map generator module, for example.
+A content module could be the default map generator module, for example, or a simple room.
 A tunnel module could be a fairly simple module that carves a single tunnel between two or more modules.

 With just these two modules, we can develop a large, complex cave with several guaranteed constraints on the large scale topology of the cave system.
 We could design a simple linear system:

     CTCTCTC

 Each C is a content module and each T is a tunnel module: we have a sequence of content modules separated by a tunnel.
 We can safely assume the order in which each room will be entered, and we know for certain that if we put something in any of the tunnel modules, the player will encounter it before reaching the final room.
-These are assumptions we cannot get if we simply make one large content room.
+These are assumptions we cannot get if we simply make one large, randomized content room.

 We can of course make more complex systems: